skx/maildir-tools/README.md

 Headers are read flexibly, so if you used `#{subject}` the subject-header would be returned.
 Similar things work for all other headers.

+Flags can be prefixed with a number to denote their width:

+* `#{4flags}` means left-pad the flags to be four characters long, if shorter.
+* `#{06index}` means left-pad the `index` field with `0` until it is 6 characters wide.
+* `#{20subject}` means truncate the subject at 20 characters if it is longer.

-There is one special case which is the support of displaying email addresses specially.
+In addition to the padding/truncation there is one more special case which is the support of displaying email addresses.
 For example if you had a message from: `"Steve Kemp" <steve@steve.fi>` then the contents of `#{from}` would be that string.

 You might prefer to use: